oyar99/tabledy/README.md

-columnTemplates  | An array of ng-templates which should match the column description columnWidths  | An array of widths (percentage) that each column will occupy responsiveTemplate | The responsive/expandible row template
+columnTemplates  | An array of ng-templates which should match the column description columnWidths  | An array of widths (percentage) that each column will occupy responsiveTemplate | The responsive/expandible row template rowStyle | NgStyle to apply to each row shouldApplyRowStyle | Whether rowStyle should be applied to a row | () => return true

 ## License